 Lastly, the wiki has a dedicated section for project ideas.
 As with any part of the wiki, this section too is created and maintained by the community.
 The project section links back to a vast number of ongoing projects, tutorials, videos, etc., showcasing various use-cases of your hardware.
 If you are working on a project not already covered by the Project section, then you are more than welcome to add so that it can inspire and help others.
 You are also allowed to add projects belonging to others – just make sure to credit the original project maker accordingly and link back to the original Project source.

 It is noteworthy that each PINE64 device forum sub-section has its own projects and ideas section, where users frequently post about what they are working on.
 Make sure to look though these sections too as not all PINE64 projects in existence have been added or documented on the wiki.

 Apart from containing information about the individual devices, Wiki also has information about flashing SD cards and eMMC modules, debugging using UART and reporting problems, as well as project ideas and tutorials.

 You will also find that, unlike the PINE64 Installer, the majority of download links in the Wiki point to the original source.
 This means that you can download the newest OS Images from partner projects and community developers directly from the download sections for your respective device.

-There are two main places where you can learn about upcoming devices and events as well as follow developments progress – namely, the blog on this website and the news section on the forum.
-We are also active on Twitter and Mastodon so make sure to follow us on there too.
+There are three main places where you can learn about upcoming devices and events as well as follow developments progress – namely, the blog on this website, Twitter, Mastodon and the Telegram News Channel.
+There is also a news section on our forum, where less formal news and announcements are made.

 If you are a developer, reviewer or represent a business and need to contact us via email please click the contact button